 - Mastery (10+ Yrs)

-L&D 1 Maintain High Standards of Integrity and Ethical Behavior with all constituents served.
+L&D 1 Maintain High Standards of Integrity and Ethical Behavior all constituents served.

-L&D 2 Advance the mission of the school using best practices in admission and enrollment management.
+L&D 2 Advance the mission of the using best practices admission and enrollment management.

 L&D 3 Demonstrate exemplary communication skills appropriate to the unique landscape of education.

-- Once you click the REGISTER button on the website, you are signed up for the course.
+- Once click the REGISTER button on the website, are signed up the course.

-- A confirmation email from AISAP Programs will be sent once you register.
+- A confirmation AISAP Programs be sent once register.

-- Once registered, you will have the option to JOIN LIVE WEB EVENT.
+- Once registered, the option to JOIN WEB EVENT.

-- Resources will be added to the resources tab once presenters share any files.
+- Resources be added to the resources tab once presenters share files.

-- Recordings will be posted within 1 business day after the session.
+- Recordings be posted within 1 business after the session.

-- Missed the live session?
+- Missed the session?
 Register and access the recording and resources.

-Join now and register at the no-cost member rate!
+Join and register at the reduced member rate!